vapor/docs/3.0/docs/getting-started/controllers.md

 # Controllers

-Controllers are a great way to organization your code.
+Controllers are a great way to organize your code.
 They are collections of methods that accept a request and return a response.

 A good place to put your controllers is in the [Controllers](structure.md#controllers) folder.